liberland/docs/blockchain/roadmap.md

 ## Q3 2025
 ### Ecosystem

-- Liberland becomes the first country to do 50%+ finances on chain
 - Full EVM and solidity compatibility
 - Metamask support
 - LLD on physical credit cards